 Hind Leg Paralysis

-Another cause of hind leg paralysis is a condition that can sometimes result from a bacterial infection.
-This is when the hamster contracts a bacterial intestinal infection, the bacteria involved is Campylobacter: this infection manifests it's self as a severe bout of diarrhea often referred to as Wet Tail although the infection is not always life threatening it can present major health problems.
-In a case of Campylobacteriosis the hamsters own defence system attacks the nerves of his body.
+One of the main causes of hind leg paralysis is a condition that can sometimes result from a bacterial infection.
+This is when the hamster contracts a bacterial intestinal infection known as Campylobacteriosis.
+The bacteria involved is Campylobacter: the infection will at first manifest it's self as a severe bout of diarrhea often referred to as Wet Tail although the infection is not always life threatening it can present major health issues.
+In a case of Campylobacteriosis the hamsters own defense system attacks the nerves of the PNS.
+The PNS (peripheral nervous system) is outside the central nervous system, meaning the brain and spinal cord these are the outer nerves that control the limbs.

 Hind leg paralysis: This 5 week old hamster contracted Campylobacteriosis, the infection was treated successfully.
 But this left him with his hind legs paralyzed